 Instead of cowering from this challenge, Jessi and the MAP team helped us pivot, condensing a ridiculous amount of work (roughly 18 months) into a third of the time.
-Because of that hard work, we started running pilots within months of the fellowship starting!
+Because of that hard work, we started running pilots within months of the fellowship start!

-Not only did this widely increase our nonprofit’s impact, it also created a long-term revenue stream for the charity and we were able to secure funding to expand the program before the fellowship was even done!
+Not only did this widely increase our nonprofit’s impact, but it also created a long-term revenue stream for the charity, and we were able to secure funding to expand the program before the fellowship was even done!
 None of that would have been possible without the incredible proof of concept Jessi and the MAP team helped us form.

 And beyond that, the MAP program resparked the old flame of mentorship in the nonprofit as a whole.
-Jessi’s enthusiasm and passion was an utter joy, and I signed up for a new cohort the moment Tony whispered of the opportunity.
+Jessi’s enthusiasm and passion were an utter joy, and I signed up for a new cohort the moment Tony whispered of the opportunity.
 Watching Jessi grow with us—and now far beyond us—has been such a joy, and I look forward to being there to support her incredible passion and mind for her entire career.